Optimal Estimation of Temperature in Finite-sized System: Conclusion and Outlook

 In this work, we develop a systematic mathematical framework for measuring temperature fluctuations in finite-sized systems using the parameter estimation theory.
 Using this framework, we obtained the optimal estimation of temperature.
 It reveals the one-to-one link between different formulas of entropy and optimal estimation of different parameters.
 The UMVUE of temperature provides us with an achievable ETU, which is tighter than the usual one.
 In the large-$N$ limit, the optimal estimation of temperature leads to a refined ETU, which is related to the skewness of the canonical ensemble.
 Finally, as the sample size grows, the non-Gaussian distribution of temperature gradually approaches a Gaussian distribution due to the CLT, while the optimal estimation of temperature remains both unbiased and efficient—regardless of system size.
 Also, we provide a repeated sampling interpretation for the temperature and entropy in Hill’s nanothermodynamics.

-Our work provides a theoretical foundation for further exploring the use of many-body systems to construct high-precision thermometers.
 The achievable bound for the ETU, the non-Gaussian distribution of temperature and the thermodynamic relation between entropy and temperature enable experimental testing in finite-sized systems, such as neutral atom arrays \cite{ebadi2021quantum,bluvstein2024logical} and biochemical oscillators \cite{cao2015free,lee2018thermodynamic}.
-For thermometry, the optimal estimation of temperature may improve the validity of the measurement and the sampling efficiency in many-body systems.
+For thermometry, the optimal estimation of temperature may improve the validity of the measurement and the sampling efficiency in many-body systems with a finite number of measurements..

+\ack{This work was supported by the Science Challenge Project (No.~TZ2025017), the Quantum Science and Technology-National Science and Technology Major Project (Grant No.2024ZD 0301000) , the National Natural Science Foundation of China (Grant No.~12405046), and the Science Foundation of Zhejiang Sci-Tech University (Grants No.~23062088-Y and No.~23062181-Y).}